tomketloversid/tomketloversid.github.io/README.md

 ## How to Use

-1. Navigate to the website: [Tomket Lovers ID Airdrop Checker](https://tomketloversid.github.io/)
+1. Navigate to the website: [Tomket Lovers ID](https://tomketloversid.github.io/)
 2. Search for the airdrop project you're interested in.

 ## Contributions